plasticuproject/blog/content/posts/Plastic-Preservation-Write-Up.md

 ![flag](/blog/images/plastic_preservation/flag.png)

-I designed this challenge to where you really need to understand and know what the python code is doing to be able to reverse the encryption.
+I designed this challenge in a way where you would really need to understand what the python code is doing in order to reverse the encryption.
 It is also a good example of how you can rebuild anything if there is total information preservation.

 ---